linrunner/tlp-doc/faq/disks.rst

     DISK_APM_LEVEL_ON_BAT=128

 corresponds to the Ubuntu default and should cause no problems.
-Unfortunately drive manufacturers interpret the APM levels quite spaciously to save power.
+Unfortunately drive vendors interpret the APM levels quite spaciously to save power.

 Solution: try values > 128.
 See :ref:`set-disks-apm`.